coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

-  A clear switch, even an empty one, is performed *after* the :token:`r_item` is actually processed and is complemented with the name of the rewrite rule when it is a simple context entry.
-As a consequence one can write ``rewrite {}H`` to rewrite with ``H`` and dispose ``H`` immediately afterwards.
+  A clear switch, even an empty one, is performed *after* the :token:`r_item` is actually processed and is complemented with the name of the rewrite rule when it is a simple proof context entry [#10]_.
+  As a consequence one can
+  write ``rewrite {}H`` to rewrite with ``H`` and dispose ``H`` immediately afterwards.